-As the Pro-150 is a programmable controller, two Pro-150 that are set up identically will behave identically so that double heading them is very simple and doesn’t need the complication of an extra connector.
+As the Pro-150 is a programmable controller, two Pro-150s that are set up identically will behave identically so that double heading them is simple and doesn’t need the complication of an extra connector.

-This scheme can also be used with, for instance, two 4QD-200 or 4QD-300 controllers, but the gains and ramp controls should be set as near as possible to match the two controllers.
+This scheme can also be used with, for instance, two 4QD-200 or 4QD-300 controllers [but set the gains and ramp controls on each controller the same].

-It should be noted that our VTX and Pro-120 do include, as an option, an expansion connector to simplify double heading, so you should use this with these controllers.
+Our old VTX and Pro-120 models do include an [optional] expansion connector to simplify double heading, so you should use this with these controllers.

 - Left (or top) diagram